w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 :::info

-Note that currently Polkadot-JS does not support bitflags.
+Note that currently, Polkadot-JS UI does not support bitflags.
 Leave the settings field as it is.
 Everything is unlocked by default (bitflag value `0`).

 :::